Dodge Power Wagon: Transmission

 Beginning in 2010, the Power Wagon is only available with automatic transmissions.

-Transfer Case
+Transfer case

 A floor-mounted, manual-shift transfer case was the only option on the Power Wagon, until the 2021 model year when the electronic-shift transfer case was made available as an option.
+For 2025, electronic-shift is standard and manual-shift is no longer available.

 For 2019 the front driveshaft switched to a CV joint connection at the transfer case.

 Axles

 Power Wagon models use AAM's "TracRite" locking differentials.
 The EL model for the front and GTL model in the rear, the differentials are electronically lockable on-demand using controls located on the dashboard, and the rear is limited-slip under normal conditions.

 2010 Power Wagon models (along with other Ram trucks) received larger universal joints but retained the AAM 9.25 front and AAM 10.5 rear axle with a 4.56:1 final drive.

 For the 2014 model year, with the introduction of the more powerful 6.4L engine, the axle ratio was reduced to 4.10:1.
 The larger AAM 11.5 rear axle is also introduced for the 2014 model year.

 In the 2019 model year changes, the Power Wagon retained the AAM 9.25 front axle, AAM 11.5 rear axle, and 4.10:1 gear ratio; however rear axle internals were changed including different axle shafts, differential carrier, and larger 32-spline pinion.